uditraj1/Color-Picker-Using-React/README.md

 # Small-React-Projects

-This repo has small programs made using React
+A small app to pick colors using React.